DiaKEM/dexcom-g7-apk-patcher/README.md

 ```

-If the information are okay the service will answer with:
+If the information are okay the service will respond with:

 ```
 {